 - Heat the skillet or griddle on medium-high heat.

-- Once hot, place the rolled Thepla on the skillet and cook until you see tiny bubbles forming.
+- Once hot, place the rolled Thepla on the skillet and cook until tiny bubbles form on the surface.

 - Once the other side is almost cooked, flip again, and spread some oil or ghee on this side as well.